LucHermkens/SpeedrunUtils/README.md

 - **Permission Level:** 0 (all players)
 - **Description:** Saves the current run and prepares for a new speedrun
 - **Behavior:**
+  - Stops the run (if one is active)
   - Saves the current run data to `speedruns.txt` in the server root
   - Records: timestamp, player names, time, and completion status
   - Resets the run state